AVGalvan/budget_calculator/README.md

 * HTML

 ## Status
 Javascript has been added and a lot of the logic is there to make it functional.
-It mainly uses prompts to get user input so the next stage is using forms and such with html :)
+It mainly uses prompts to get user input so the next stage is to use actual webpage interactivity.
+Saving previous entries would also be cool.
 ![FunnyCalculator](confused_calculator_man.jpg)